jkrauth/labdevices/README.md

 ### Ubuntu

-If you want to read a VISA address with the pyvisa package and you get the following message
+If you want to read a VISA address with the pyvisa package and you get a message of the following type

 > Found a device whose serial number cannot be read.
 The partial VISA resource name is: USB0::2733::443::???::2::INSTR